WGBH-MLA/openvault3/app/views/override/privacy-policy.md

 ### B.  Non-personally Identifiable Information

-In addition to information that you provide to us, we (again, this is WGBH and our affiliates and third party vendors) may also collect and store certain non-personally identifiable information automatically when you use the Site.
+In addition to information that you provide to us, we (again, this is GBH and our affiliates and third party vendors) may also collect and store certain non-personally identifiable information automatically when you use the Site.
 This information helps us improve the experience you and other visitors have with the Site.